 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Orijen Cat & Kitten (Canada)'s most plentiful ingredient listed is fresh chicken meat, which is considered a quality protein source.
 It also contains fresh turkey meat, fresh chicken liver and fresh whole flounder as additional quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains fresh whole flounder, fresh whole herring, dehydrated whole mackerel, dehydrated whole sardine, dehydrated whole herring, herring oil, milk thistle and fresh whole eggs which may be problematic for cats who suffer from seafood, dairy or eggs food allergies.
+Allergen alert: This product contains fresh whole flounder, fresh whole herring, dehydrated whole mackerel, dehydrated whole sardine, dehydrated whole herring, herring oil and fresh whole eggs which may be problematic for cats who suffer from seafood or eggs food allergies.